Access refers to physical access to hardware, or physical or virtual access to software.

 Restrict the capability to restart the system over the network.

-Restrict access to hot-plug or hot-swap devices because they can be easily removed.
+Restrict access to hot-plug or hot-swap devices in particular because they can be easily removed.

 Store spare field-replaceable units (FRUs) and customer-replaceable units (CRUs) in a locked cabinet.
 Restrict access to the locked cabinet to authorized personnel.